 Protein Kinase C activation:

 Hyperglycaemia increases the activation of protein kinase C (PKC).
-In diabetic retinopathy, PKC mediates changes in endothelial (blood vessel) permeability, blood flow, and both the formation and response to angiogenic growth factors (molecules which promote the growth of blood vessels), all contributing to retinal leakage, ischaemia (not enough oxygen supply), and neovascularisation (growth of new vessels).
+In diabetes-related retinopathy, PKC mediates changes in endothelial (blood vessel) permeability, blood flow, and both the formation and response to angiogenic growth factors (molecules which promote the growth of blood vessels), all contributing to retinal leakage, ischaemia (not enough oxygen supply), and neovascularisation (growth of new vessels).
 PKC activation also contributes to loss of pericytes, an early feature of diabetic retinopathy.

 Accumulation of Advanced Glycation End products (AGEs):